wopian/kitsu-season-trends/README.md

 All the data is free to use and available in JSON format in `./data`, or online at `season.wopian.me/data/{year}-{season}.json`

 The JSON data is aggressively minified to avoid huge dumps for each season - saving >300kb/season

-Most numbers are converted into Base 65503 (B65503) - a decoder is available in `.src/util/base.js`
+Most numbers are encoded in [Base 65503] (B65503)

 ```js
 {